 Moving to Dubai for permanent residence with children: the best nurseries and schools

 How to move to Dubai with children

-Moving to UAE with children can be a great idea.
-The government encourages foreigners who are looking for moving to UAE to do so and provides great opportunities for that.
+The government encourages foreigners who are looking to move to the UAE to do so and provides great opportunities for that.
 Although it is almost impossible to obtain citizenship there, the country provides unlimited opportunities for expats.

-You should keep in mind that Dubai is one of the world's most developed cities and a popular tourist destination, hence the cost of living there is quite high.
-You must have a decent income to cover your daily expenses.
-If one of the spouses is the sole wage earner and their wage is not more than USD 2,720 (AED 10,000), another spouse will have to look for an additional source of income.
+You should keep in mind that Dubai is one of the world’s most developed cities and a popular tourist destination, hence the cost of living there is quite high.
+On average, a family of 4 in 2024 will need about AED 14,000 AED (USD 3,800) per month, excluding rent.
+This is why you need to have an adequate income to cover daily needs.

+Moving to Dubai for permanent residence with children: the best nurseries and schools